pratik3848/Production-Support-Agent/README.md

 Instead of an engineer manually triaging every pipeline failure, an agent investigates first — gathering evidence, determining root cause, and either safely remediating the issue or escalating it to a human when the situation calls for judgment.

 ---
-Use this short version in the README, and then explain it using the detailed script:

 ## The Problem

 Our production environment had more than **1,500 Airflow Composer pipelines** running at different cadences and supporting downstream data and business reports.